-- 5. How can we respond when we are tempted to do evil? if the Peace Child was dead, we would be free to do evil, but the Peace Child lives, and His hand is strong - 6.
-Why do the Sawi not need to exchange peace children anymore? → the Peace Child of God is enough for them - 7.
+- 5. How can we respond when we are tempted to do evil? → - 6.
+Why do the Sawi not need to exchange peace children anymore? → - 7.
 On the last page Don mentions several redemptive analogies that God has used over the ages to prepare people for hearing and receiving the gospel.
 Which of these are you familiar with?